ppalucki/owca/docs/extending.rst

 To provide new functionality, operator of WCA, has to provide new component defined as python class.
-This class has to be registered upon starting with extra command line ``--register`` parameter and reference in configuration file.
+This class has to be registered upon starting with extra command line ``--register`` parameter and referenced in configuration file.

 Actually all provided features are based on internal components and use the same mechanism for initialization.